 - MIX eggs, olive oil, zest in a jug or small bowl

-- WHISK all dry ingredients in a large bowl; sifted flour, baking powder, bicarbonate of soda and salt
+- WHISK all dry ingredients in a large bowl; sifted flour, baking powder, bicarbonate of soda, sugar and salt

 - COMBINE both wet and dry ingredients in the large bowl with a large wooden spoon or use your electric beater or your stand mixer on low and gently mix until all the flour mix is incorporated